"The convertible BMW 1 Series is stylish and well made, while it handles as well as the rest of the range."

-All BMW 1 Series models are fantastic to drive, and the Convertible loses very little to the Coupe, but with the added bonus of open-air thrills.
-Many convertible cars suffer from shake or irritating rattles on poorly surfaced roads, but the 1 Series displays great rigidity.
-The rear-wheel-drive chassis and standard manual gearbox are enjoyable to use whether you’re on a twisty back road or on the motorway.
-The 135i M Sport model is hugely powerful and can go from 0-62mph in 5.6 seconds.
+This is a BMW – of course it's great to drive.
+Plus, the 1 Series convertible loses very little compared to the coupe, only with the added bonus of top-down, wind-in-your-hair thrills.
+Unlike many other convertible cars, the 1 Series doesn’t suffer from any rattles or irritating body shake when driving on one of the UK's many poorly surfaced roads, the car always managing to maintain great rigidity.
+The rear-wheel-drive set-up and standard manual gearbox are both enjoyable to use, whether you’re navigating along a winding country road or cruising along the motorway.
+It goes without saying that the 135i M Sport model is the most powerful in the range, with the best performance – it's able to go from 0-62mph in only 5.6 seconds.

 The 1 Series is priced higher than many of its rivals, including the Volkswagen Eos and Renault Megane C-C, but it offers class-leading road manners and a range of excellent fuel-efficient engines.
 Standard equipment is quite poor considering the asking price, but all models get air conditioning and a USB port as standard.
 Top-spec M Sport models are loaded with accessories, including a leather sports steering wheel, sports seats, large 17-inch alloy wheels and sports suspension.